daksharora01/Lohit_Kriti_Software_Dev_24/README.md

-# Main Branch
+# Development Branch

-This is the production branch, and shall only contain all final code.
+This is the development branch.
+It shall contain the combined code of front end (Flutter) and back end (NodeJS, ExpressJS, DB) during the development stage.